 Snow-shoe hiking without a guide on your own risk!

 The comeback of the 'Yeti-Ticket' ensures you enjoy great value journeys up and down the mountain and snow-shoe hire deals.
 Price includes tickets for a journey up and down the mountain at all three stages, snow-shoe hire at Dachsteinsport Janu

 Yeti ticket: adult Euro 30.50 | children Euro 17,40

 Snowshoe-trails: groomed & signposted!

-Discover on the four signposted (yellow snowshoe signs on red posts, approx. 30 m apart) and groomed snowshoe trails the charming winter landscape at the Krippenstein with best view on the Dachstein glacier.
+Discover on the three signposted (yellow snowshoe signs on red posts, approx. 30 m apart) and groomed snowshoe trails the charming winter landscape at the Krippenstein with best view on the Dachstein glacier.

-The four signposted and groomed snowshoe trails and winter walks lead you to the most beautiful and breathtaking viewing points of the Salzkammergut.
+The three signposted and groomed snowshoe trails and winter walks lead you to the most beautiful and breathtaking viewing points of the Salzkammergut.